These horror books for teens mix mystery, ghost stories, and creepy adventures, perfect for young adults craving chills and twists.

 Charlie Laird has several problems.

-- 1. His dad married a woman he sure moonlights as a witch.
+- 1. His dad married a woman whom he surely moonlights as a witch.

 - 2. He had to move into her purple mansion, which is NOT a place you want to find yourself after dark.